DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 produce any commercial code in C# before.
 The main idea was to rewrite T-SQL to C# and add it as C# assembly to SQL Server in form of stored procedures.
 Therefore interface for the client was the same but implementation was done in another technology.
 I've learned a lot on this 3-week project.
-I started from writing loading data from the database and write many many unit tests (we had to produce identical results as T-SQL version).
+I started by implementing data loading from the database and write many, many unit tests (we had to produce identical results as T-SQL version).
 I very much enjoyed coding in C# even though it was a new thing for me.
 The deadline was close and as it turned out the other dev didn't make much of a progress.
 I finished my part 3 days before the deadline.
 At this point leading dev asked me to take over the other part of the implementation.
 We worked 9 hours on Saturday and from 11am on Sunday to 7am on Monday without any break.
 We finished implementation about 6am on Monday and thanks to unit tests we were pretty sure it was correct around 7am.
-Around 8am I went to sleep and lead dev have to go the bank to present and to deliver our solution.
+Around 8am I went to sleep and leading dev had to go the bank to present and to deliver our solution.
 Rewritten implementation with parallel simulation in C# in the end took only few minutes to produce the result.
 After this project I though that this the thing I want to do.
 Implementation in